marolAI/seams-workshop.github.io/02_session.md

 # Reference list
 * https://automatetheboringstuff.com
 # Reading material min task lasting 1-3 minutes in pairs
+# When do i use a database?
+# Balance between plain text and human readable string data
+#Schemas and validators
+# Trade offs between text files and csv files.

 The specific sessions for each topic are similar to those in previous years, though we have consolidated them somewhat; while we finalize this year's materials, please feel free to {% include oldlink.md tx='peruse past sessions' l='sessions' %}.